Guide for Patients and Visitors

 - Anticipate support you might need for discharge or at home.
 Most patients require help getting home from the hospitals, and some support once they are there.
 Our nursing staff and social workers will help you in that regard.

 - Make out an advance directive.
 An advance directive contains two vital items: a living will in which you state how you want to be treated in case you are unable to communicate because of a terminal illness.
 The Healthcare Power of Attorney declares an individual who will speak for you, in the event you are not able to speak for yourself.
-You can obtain free copies of both forms by clicking here.

 As a service to you, WGH will keep your copies of your advance directives on file at the hospital in the event you might need them.
 Bring your photo ID, your health insurance information, and your completed advance directives forms to WGH Admissions office Monday through Friday between 8:30 am and 4:30 pm to be scanned into our system.